-At each event the Clerk of the Course will be responsible for all environmental issues associated with that event.
-The Clerk of the Course can delegate the duties (but not the responsibilities) to another suitably qualified official (i.e. An official with a National Track Racing Clerk of the Course Licence can undertake the Environmental Duties at a National Motocross Event)
+At each event the Clerk of the Course is responsible for all environmental issues associated with that event.
+The Clerk of the Course can delegate the duties (but not the responsibilities) to another suitably licenced official appropriate to the status of the Event. (i.e. An official with a National Track Racing Clerk of the Course Licence can undertake the Environmental Duties at a National Motocross Event).